Hospital Admissions For the matched pairs listed in Exercise 1, i... | Channels for Pearson+

 1

-Step 1: Understand the Wilcoxon signed-ranks test.
-This test is a non-parametric statistical test used to compare two related samples, matched pairs, or repeated measurements on a single sample to assess whether their population mean ranks differ.
-It is often used as an alternative to the paired t-test when the data does not meet the assumptions of normality.
+Identify the matched pairs data provided in Exercise 1.
+The Wilcoxon signed-ranks test is used for paired data to test whether the median difference between pairs is zero.

-Step 2: Calculate the differences between the paired observations.
-For each pair of data points, subtract one value from the other to obtain the difference (D).
-Ensure you keep track of the sign of the difference (positive or negative).
+Calculate the differences between the paired values.
+For each pair, subtract one value from the other (e.g., difference = value1 - value2).

-Step 3: Rank the absolute values of the differences.
-Ignore the signs of the differences and rank them in ascending order based on their absolute values.
-Assign the smallest absolute difference a rank of 1, the next smallest a rank of 2, and so on.
-If there are tied absolute differences, assign them the average of the ranks they would have occupied.
+Ignore the signs of the differences and rank the absolute values of the differences from smallest to largest.
+Assign ranks to these absolute differences, resolving ties by assigning the average rank to tied values.

-Step 4: Reapply the signs to the ranks.
-Once the absolute differences have been ranked, reassign the original signs (positive or negative) of the differences to their corresponding ranks.
-These are the signed ranks.
+Reapply the original signs of the differences to their corresponding ranks.
+This step ensures that the ranks reflect the direction (positive or negative) of the differences.

-Step 5: Verify the signed ranks.
-Double-check your calculations to ensure that the ranks are correctly assigned and that the signs match the original differences.
-This step ensures accuracy before proceeding with further analysis in the Wilcoxon signed-ranks test.
+Sum the ranks of the positive differences and the ranks of the negative differences separately.
+The test statistic T is the smaller of these two sums (positive ranks sum or negative ranks sum).

 Verified video answer for a similar problem: